Hunter Henry Player Prop Bets for NFL Week 17 | New England vs. Jacksonville 1/2/2022

 Matchup vs. Jacksonville

-- Henry's 17.2 receiving yards per game in his four matchups against the Jaguars are 16.3 fewer than his over/under for Sunday's game.
+- In his four matchups against the Jaguars, Henry's 17.2 receiving yards average is 17.3 less than his over/under for Sunday's game (34.5).

-- Henry has caught a touchdown pass versus the Jaguars once, but did not have multiple TDs in that game.
+- In four matchups, Henry has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest versus the Jaguars.

-- This week Henry will face the NFL's 13th-ranked pass defense (242.4 yards allowed per game).
+- The 242.4 passing yards the Jaguars allow per game makes them the NFL's 13th-ranked pass defense this season.

 Recent Performances

-- In last week's outing against the Bills, Henry was targeted six times, totaling nine yards on one reception.
+- Against the Bills last week, Henry was targeted six times and totaled nine yards on one reception.

-- Henry's stat line over his last three outings shows seven grabs for 86 yards and two touchdowns.
-He averaged 28.7 receiving yards per game and was targeted 14 times.
+- Henry has recorded 86 receiving yards (28.7 per game) and two touchdowns, reeling in seven passes on 14 targets during his last three games.

 Henry's New England Teammates